 Bacalao a la Vizcaína is a braised salt cod dish with tomatoes, garlic, olives, capers, roasted peppers, and potatoes.
 Depending what part of the country you are in they also add raisins and slivered almonds.
 For this vegan version I️ have used mashed chickpeas to replace the salt cod.
 The dish is an adaptation of a Spanish classic, and is mostly consumed in central and southern Mexico on Christmas Eve.
 Serve it with rice or crusty bread to soak up to the last drop of the stew.

 What are some of your favorite Christmas foods?
 My favorite is without a doubt tamales, and the are super easy to veganize!
 My favorite Christmas traditions are decorating the tree as a family, pedir posada, and singing Happy birthday to Jesus, and then having the kids kiss little baby Jesus on Christmas Eve.
 Ok, so there’s a lot of stuff I️ like about Christmas!
 I️ would love to hear some of your traditions.

 The Recipe: Vegan Bacalao a la Vizcaína

-I have used one can of hearts of palm and one can of artichoke hearts, but feel free to use one or the other.
+I have used two cans of chickpeas, but if you want to add a different texture you can add a couple of hearts or artichoke hearts, but feel free to use one or the other.
 To give this a fishy flavor you can use dulse flakes or finely chopped nori seaweed.
 Enjoy!

 Vegan Bacalao a la Vizcaína

-Add hearts of palm, artichoke hearts, olives, capers, red peppers, bay leaf, and nori flakes.
+- Add chickpeas, olives, capers, red peppers, bay leaf, and nori flakes.
 Continue to simmer for 5-6 minutes.
 Stir well.

 Disclaimer: This post contains affiliate links, meaning at no additional cost to you, I will earn a commission if you click through, and make a purchase.
 Thank you for your support!